alicolville/shortcode-variables/readme.txt

 = 4.0 =

 * New feature: Bulk import of shortcodes via CSV.
+* Improvement: Shortcodes can be deleted via Ajax on the list page.
+This saves waiting for a page refresh.
 * Improvement: General code refactoring.

 = 3.5.4 =